vlepeule/bmw-cardata-ha/README.md

 Turn your BMW CarData stream into native Home Assistant entities.
 This integration subscribes directly to the BMW CarData MQTT stream, keeps the token fresh automatically, and creates sensors/binary sensors for every descriptor that emits data.

+**IMPORTANT:** I released this to public after verifying that it works on my automations, so the testing time has been quite low so far.
+If you're running any critical automations, please don't use this plugin yet.
+I've so far (27.9) for example just refreshed the token once.
+So there might be some not tought out scenarios that will arise, when I get to use the plugin more.

 > **Note:** This entire plugin was generated with the assistance of AI to quickly solve issues with the legacy implementation.
 The code is intentionally open—modify, fork, or build a new integration from it.
 PRs are welcome unless otherwise noted in the future.

 > **Tested Environment:** The integration has only been verified on my own Home Assistant instance (2024.12.5).
 Newer releases might require adjustments.

-> **Tested Environment:** I release this to public after verifying that it works on my automations, so the testing time has been quite low so far.
-If you're running any critical automations, please don't use this plugin yet.
-I've so far (27.9) for example just refreshed the token once.
-So there might be some not tought out scenarios that will arise, when I get to use the plugin more.

 > **Heads-up:** The first authentication attempt occasionally stalls.
 If the integration immediately asks for re-auth, repeat the flow slowly—sign in on the BMW page, wait a moment after the portal confirms, then click Submit in Home Assistant.
 Once it completes, trigger an action in the MyBMW app (e.g., lock/unlock) to nudge the vehicle to send data and give it a couple of minutes to appear.